-This section outlines the TACS–GNN–ODMN architecture (Fig.~\ref{fig:framework}), which operates in two stages: offline training and online prediction.
-During offline training, TACS generates sampled Tait–Bryan angles that accurately reconstruct the orientation distribution function (ODF), providing robust initialization for the texture-related parameters of the ODMN.
-In parallel, the GNN learns the mapping from grain-level microstructure graphs, where nodes encode attributes such as crystallographic orientation and volume fraction, and edges represent topological adjacency, to the parameters that govern the hierarchical micromechanical equilibrium within the ODMN.
-The overall framework trains the parametric ODMN in an end-to-end manner to perform the homogenization mapping from constituent elastic stiffness tensors to their corresponding homogenized counterparts, with the latter obtained from full-field numerical homogenization serving as the ground truth.
+This section presents the TACS--GNN--ODMN framework, as illustrated in Fig.~\ref{fig:framework}.
+The framework formulates the construction of a parametric ODMN as a microstructure-to-parameter inference problem and operates in two stages: offline training and online prediction.

+During offline training, the TACS scheme generates sampled Tait–Bryan angles that reconstruct the orientation distribution function (ODF), providing consistent initialization for the texture-related parameters of the ODMN.
+At the same time, the GNN learns a mapping from grain-level microstructure graphs to the parameters governing hierarchical micromechanical equilibrium in the ODMN.
+In these graphs, nodes encode crystallographic orientation, volume fraction, and geometric attributes, while edges represent topological adjacency.
+The combined system is trained end-to-end so that the parametric ODMN learns the homogenization mapping from constituent elastic stiffness matrices to homogenized responses, with ground truth obtained from full-field DNS.

-During online prediction stage, the framework converts an unseen RVE into a grain-level graph, applies the trained GNN to infer the micromechanical equilibrium parameters, and integrates them with the TACS-initialized texture parameters to construct a standalone ODMN surrogate model tailored to the specific microstructure.
-This surrogate model then performs the ODMN online prediction algorithm to compute the homogenized mechanical response and the crystallographic texture evolution under any loading path.
+During online prediction, an unseen RVE is converted into a grain-level graph, and the trained GNN infers the corresponding micromechanical equilibrium parameters.
+These parameters are combined with the TACS-initialized texture parameters to construct a fully parameterized ODMN tailored to the given microstructure.
+The resulting surrogate model then predicts homogenized mechanical responses and the evolution of crystallographic texture under arbitrary loading paths.

-The following subsections provide detailed descriptions of each component of the proposed framework.
-Section~\ref{sec:odmn} reviews the original ODMN formulation.
-Section~\ref{sec:graph} presents the construction of grain-level microstructure graphs.
-Section~\ref{sec:gnn} describes the GNN architecture used to predict micromechanical equilibrium parameters.
-Section~\ref{sec:tacs} details the TACS initialization strategy for texture-related parameters.
-Section~\ref{sec:dataset} introduces the dataset generation process and the computation of ground-truth homogenized stiffness tensors through full-field numerical homogenization.
-Section~\ref{sec:offline} outlines the offline training procedure for the integrated TACS–GNN–ODMN framework.
+The following subsections describe each component of the framework.
+Section~\ref{sec:odmn} reviews the ODMN formulation.
+Section~\ref{sec:tacs} introduces the TACS initialization strategy.
+Section~\ref{sec:graph} presents the construction of microstructure graphs.
+Section~\ref{sec:gnn} describes the GNN architecture.
+Section~\ref{sec:dataset} describes dataset generation and ground-truth computation.
+Section~\ref{sec:offline} outlines the offline training procedure, and Section~\ref{sec:online} describes the online prediction procedure.